Toluene Toxicity

 Prognosis

 Patients with toluene toxicity have a good prognosis if they receive appropriate counseling and follow-up and are compliant with recommendations.
 The prognosis is poor in patients who continue to abuse toluene.
-Neurological sequelae of chronic toluene abuse may be permanent.
+Neurologic sequelae of chronic toluene abuse may be permanent.
 Prolonged exposure to toluene by inhalation is associated with CNS, heart, liver, kidney, and lung toxicity.
 Other sequelae include muscle weakness, nasal ulcerations, recurrent epistaxis, chronic rhinitis, neuropsychiatric abnormalities, GI symptoms, and peripheral neuropathies (see Pathophysiology).

 Complications of toluene toxicity are listed below: